lighttransport/francine/README.md

 * [ ] Support Amazon EC2 as an instance type
 * [ ] Support request snapshotting
 * [ ] Use ES6 Promise instead of Q
+* [ ] Remove NAT gateway in the master instance (Distribute resource fetching to some workers with global IPs)
+  * All the traffic passes through the master instance in the current implementation, so it might lead to scalability problem.

 ## References